pgaba007/api_fibonacci/README.md

 ## Tasks

 Now that you are familiar with the demo app and have managed to build and run it, here are some tasks for you to attempt.
-We would like to see an attempt at one of them.
 Have a read through and choose the task that interests you the most, and/or the task which will best let you exibit your skills.

-Once you have completed your task, please re-compress the entire `fibonacci-api` directory and send it back to us.
-Ahead of the interview, we will look through your code, and during the interview we will go through your solution together and ask some questions about it.

 ### Add Recursive Endpoint to Demo App